spearwolf/signalize/README.md

 | onCreateEffect | `unsubscribe = onCreateEffect(callback: (effect) => void)` | will be called whenever an effect is created with `createEffect()`; return an unsubscribe function |
 | createMemo | `get = createMemo(callback)` | creates an effect and returns a get function which returns the result of the callback |
 | batch | `batch(callback)` | batch multiple updates (setter calls) together |

+For more infos about the api and its behavior and usage, the reader is recommended to take a look at the sources, more precisely the test specs, where many partial aspects of this library are described in detail with examples.